 The big problem is when a person who does not have the required expertise polishes your watch is that not only will the material be removed, but it will be removed in the wrong places, and in an improper way.
 Firstly, a common mistake is that the incorrect grain size is used for the brushing.
 Many watches not only have polished elements but also brushed elements.

-The respective manufacturer has decided a grain size for the brushing of its different watches.
-If the brushing gets an incorrect brushing due to incorrect grain size, the watch will look strange and incorrect.
-Not only that, when an inexperienced polisher polishes, but they may also polish in ways and on places that remove and damage the original lines of the watch.
+The respective manufacturer has decided on grain size for the brushing of its different watches.
+If the brushing gets incorrect brushing due to incorrect grain size, the watch will look strange and incorrect.
+Not only that, when an inexperienced polisher polishes, but they may also polish in ways and places that remove and damage the original lines of the watch.
 A common example is the chamfers/bevels on vintage Rolex watches.
 This is one of the easiest ways to identify if it has been polished a lot, or polished incorrectly.
 If this is the case, the original bevels will be polished away, thus losing the watch’s original shapes and lines.

-Furthermore, sharp lines of the watch also tend to be softened out and rounded, this damaging the original architecture of the case.
+Furthermore, sharp lines of the watch also tend to be softened out and rounded, thus damaging the original architecture of the case.
 And if you know something about watch enthusiasts, then you know that originality is everything.